openstack/kuryr-kubernetes/doc/source/installation/sriov.rst

 How to configure SR-IOV ports
 =============================

-Current approach of SR-IOV relies on sriov-device-plugin [2]_.
+Current approach of SR-IOV relies on `sriov-device-plugin`_.
 While creating pods with SR-IOV, sriov-device-plugin should be turned on on all nodes.
 To use a SR-IOV port on a baremetal installation the 3 following steps should be done: